blopker/alic/README.md

 - GIF
 - TIFF

 Alic is heavily inspired by [ImageOptim][imageoptim-url], but with modern compression algorithms for smaller files and speed.
+See [Differences from ImageOptim](#differences).

 ## Installation